Frank Varrichione: Early life

-Collegiate career
+College career

 Following graduation at St. Thomas Aquinas, Varrichione was enrolled on scholarship to Notre Dame.
 He was a 210-pound Freshman on the 1951 team, slated for immediate use on a depleted offensive line for what was expected to be one of the youngest varsity teams in school history.
 Varrichione was made a starter as a Freshman, the only such on the offensive side of the ball for the 1951 Fighting Irish Team.

 Varrichione's initial campaign was marred by injury, however, when the young right guard went down in an October 27, 1951, game against the University of Pittsburgh.
 The injury was not season-ending, however, and by the November 8 game against the University of Oklahoma, Varrichione's number 60 jersey was again seen on the field.

 During his Junior year Varrichione showed improvement on the defensive side of the ball, tutored by Notre Dame head coach Frank Leahy.
 Varrichione thrived in his defensive role, scoring two points on a safety in an October 1953 game against the Pitt Panthers.
 The play helped Varrichione earn national Lineman of the Week honors from the Associated Press.

 He would also earn a place in Notre Dame lore as an offensive tackle in helping Notre Dame escape with a tie against the University of Iowa by spontaneously suffering a phantom injury which stopped the clock with no timeouts remaining and time winding down at the end of the first half, helping to enable a critical touchdown.
 His dramatic flop at a critical moment would help Varrichione earn the moniker "Faintin' Frank."
 He would also be the recipient of a deluge of flowers and get-well-soon cards from sarcastic Hawkeye football fans, perturbed by the outcome of Varricihone's timely ailment.

 The tie against Iowa would prove to be the only blemish on a 9-0-1 record, and the 1953 Fighting Irish football team would go on to claim a share of the 1953 College Football Championship.

 Varrichione's ability was recognized during his senior season when he was named a Third-team NFA All American for 1954.